munificent/craftinginterpreters/book/chunks-of-bytecode.md

 </aside>

-Once we know the desired capacity, we create or grow the array to that size using `GROW_ARRAY()`:
+Once we know the desired capacity, we create or grow the array to that size using `GROW_ARRAY()`.

 ^code grow-array (2 before, 2 after)

-This macro wraps a little syntactic sugar around a function call to `reallocate()`, where the real work happens.
+This macro pretties up a function call to `reallocate()` where the real work happens.
 The macro itself takes care of getting the size of the array's element type and casting the resulting `void*` back to a pointer of the right type.

 This `reallocate()` function is the single function we'll use for all dynamic memory management in clox -- allocating memory, freeing it, and changing the